Leo4815162342/dukascopy-node/README.md

   -chpath, --cache-path <value>  Folder path for cache data (default: "./.dukascopy-cache") -r, --retries <value>          Number of retries for a failed artifact download (default: 0) -rp, --retry-pause <value>     Pause between retries in milliseconds (default: 500) -re, --retry-on-empty          A flag indicating whether requests with successful but empty (0 Bytes) responses should be retried.
-If `retries` is `0`
+If `retries` is `0` this parameter will be
+                                 ignored (default: false)
+  -fr, --no-fail-after-retries   A flag indicating whether the process should fail after all retries have been exhausted.
+If `retries` is `0` this parameter will be ignored
-                                 this parameter will be ignored (default: false) -in, --inline                  Makes files smaller in size by removing new lines in the output (works only with json and array formats) (default: false)
+  -in, --inline                  Makes files smaller in size by removing new lines in the output (works only with json and array formats) (default: false)
   -h, --help                     display help for command
 ```